Palestine–Soviet Union relations: British Mandate period

+Arab–Israeli wars (1948–1967)

 After the First Arab-Israeli War in 1948, the Soviet Union began to see Palestinians primarily as refugees.
 On May 15, 1958, a joint Soviet-UAR press release said that:The two governments examined the question of the rights of Palestinian Arabs and of their expulsion from their homes.
 They also examined the question of the violation of human rights, and the threats to peace and security in that area which this entails.

 The Soviets continued to mention Palestinian rights to their lost land and property after 1949, but lacking any mention of Palestinian self-determination.
 As Israel shifted further towards the West, Soviet support shifted to Arab states and nationalist movements, including Palestinian groups.
 Israel hoped to make arrangements to be with both the US and NATO.
 Several moves by the Soviet Union and Eastern Bloc resulted in a series of murders and arrests, making Israel's position increasingly pro-western and anti-communist.

-A joint Soviet-Algerian press release on May 6, 1964, called for attention to the “lawful and inalienable rights of Palestinian Arabs."
+A joint Soviet-Algerian press release on May 6, 1964, called for attention to the "lawful and inalienable rights of Palestinian Arabs."
 The same phrase was repeated by Nikita Khrushchev on his visit to Egypt a few weeks later.

 The Soviet reaction to the Palestinian liberation movement was initially cautious, especially with the Palestine Liberation Organization (PLO) and other Fatah organizations.
-The Soviets condemned their use of terrorism, saying that their moves created the "perception that the Arab partisans are only fanatical terrorists.”
+The Soviets condemned their use of terrorism, saying that their moves created the "perception that the Arab partisans are only fanatical terrorists."

 The Soviet Union had, according to a Palestinian journalist, secret contacts with several Palestinian leaders as early as May 1964, and had active cooperation with a number of Palestinian social organizations by 1965.
 These organizations would receive Soviet aid, especially in the form of scholarships for study in the Soviet Union.

-Soviet relations began to improve with Palestine following the Six-Day War of 1967, with the increasing political importance of Palestinian resistance.
+Soviet relations began to improve with Palestine following the 1967 Arab-Israeli war, with the increasing political importance of Palestinian resistance.
 In July 1969, the Soviets decided to recognize Palestinians as a nationality, rather than just Arab inhabitants of Palestine.
 This included the consequent right to Palestinian self-determination, although it seemed "difficult for them to define."